LRawrerL/ACF_Notes/Chapter 5/Networking and Content Delivery.md

 >- Custom SG
 ## Network Access Control List (Network ACLs)
 It is a optional layer of security for VPC
-- Acts as a firewall controlling traffic for one ore more subnets
+- Acts as a firewall controlling traffic for one or more subnets
 - Each subnet must be associated with a ACL
 - If not associated it will automatically be to a default network ACL
 - A subnet can have 1 ACL